cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 Displays a list of snapshots of the Manager - both snapshots that were created on this manager, and snapshots uploaded to it.
 This widget is only available to users with the role ‘admin’

-**Note:**<br>
+{{% note %}}

-* Snapshots are always created with “private” visibility, which cannot be set to a different visibility level.
+Snapshots are always created with “private” visibility, which cannot be set to a different visibility level.
+{{% /note %}}

 The widget exposes the following information on each snapshot: